Fandom: "Law & Order", "NYPD Blue"

 Order" belong to Dick Wolf and NBC.
 Jill Kirkendall and any references

 to "NYPD Blue" belong to Steven Bochco and ABC.
-I'm just borrowing them
+I'm just borrowing

 to get myself out of a funk.